rapodaca/dialect/src/manuscript.md

 Dialect uses several abstractions collectively known as the *data model*.
 The data model defines data types and relationships between them for the purpose of lossless molecular representation.

 The data model is expressed in terms of a small set of *primitives*.
 A primitive is an irreducible data type.
-The following table enumerates Dialects primitives.
+Dialects primitives are summarized in Table 1.

 | Name | Description | Values |
 | --- | --- | --- |